5 Housing Options for Pregnant Women Considering Adoption

 If you’re in an environment that you feel is toxic, dangerous, or unsupportive of your adoption decision, you may try to seek out a friend or family member who is supportive of your adoption plan and who is willing to let you move in temporarily.
 American Adoptions can often pay for smaller expenses to help cover your cost of living during your pregnancy there, like your utilities or groceries, for example.

-Yes.
 No matter your situation, American Adoptions wants to help you find the adoption housing option that will best suit your needs during your pregnancy and adoption plan.
-To further discuss the pros and cons of adoption housing options specific to your living situation, call an adoption specialist at 1-800-ADOPTION or request free adoption information online.
+To further discuss the pros and cons of birth mother housing options specific to your living situation, call an adoption professional at 1-800-ADOPTION or you can get free adoption information online.

 Disclaimer: State, federal and local laws determine American Adoptions’ and an adoptive family’s ability to provide you with financial assistance and also determine how much financial assistance can be made available to you.